-Hearing odd noises when your air conditioner is running?
-There's likely something wrong with your system.
+Hearing strange noises when your air conditioner is on?
+There's probably something wrong with your system.
 If you don’t pay attention to it, it could lead to significant—and expensive—issues down the road.
-We're going to help you find out what’s happening with your air conditioner and what you can do to fix it.
+We're going to help you figure out what’s going on with your air conditioner and what you can do to fix it.

 8 Common Air Conditioning Noises

 - Gurgling - Gurgling generally indicates a complication with your refrigerant line.
-If you can't pinpoint where the noise is originating from, that's alright.
+If you can't determine where the noise is coming from, that's alright.
 A technician can help find out where this noise is occurring.
 You can learn more information on our gurgling noises guide.

 - Crackling - Crackling could result from debris in the unit or aging ductwork.
 Debris in the outdoor unit will generate a noise outside your house.
 Mature ductwork can produce noise inside your house.
-Check out our crackling noise guide for more information.
+Read our crackling noise guide for more information.

-- Hissing - Hissing can come from a damanged refrigerant line, an internal valve leak or the compressor.
-Look through our hissing noise guide for more on that.
+- Hissing - Hissing can be caused by a damanged refrigerant line, an internal valve leak or the compressor.
+Look through our hissing noise guide for more information.

 - Clicking - Clicking can hint you have a loose part or that the fan is misaligned.
 You can check out more information in our clicking noise guide.

 - Pulsating - Pulsating can be due to a loose part.
-Take a look at our pulsating noise guide for more information.
+Check out our pulsating noise guide for more information.

 - Loud Noise - A clear noise from your outside unit can indicate an issue with your compressor, damper, fan or air handler.
-Read our loud noise guide for more information.
+Read our loud noise guide for additional information.

 - Humming - Humming can begin with fan motor issues or a busted relay switch.
 Read through our humming noise guide for more information.